aldaris/opensso/products/federation/openfm/integrations/cleartrust/README.txt

 ======

-This README explains the installation and configuration of a custom authentication module for Federation Access Manager (FAM) 8.0 in a ClearTrust environment.
-The FAM custom authentication enables the SSO integration between RSA ClearTrust (CT) access server and Federation Access Manager especially when the deployment contains CT for protecting existing applications.
+This README explains the installation and configuration of a custom authentication module for OpenSSO in a
+ClearTrust environment.
+The OpenSSO custom authentication enables the SSO integration between RSA ClearTrust (CT) access server and Federation Access Manager especially when the deployment contains CT for protecting existing applications.